edisonomics/metabolomics_toolbox/examples/README.md

 ## Example workflows for metabolomics_toolbox
-The following example studies, and additional datasets, are also available on NMRbox:
+The following example workflows, and additional datasets, are also available on NMRbox:
 **`/public/metabolomics-toolbox/example_matlab_workflows`**

 |Study Type|Dataset name|About the Study|This Example Contains|This Workflow Uses|